Get an interdisciplinary look at culture in multiple contexts

 Major Requirements (42 Credits)

 The Comparative Literary and Cultural Studies (CLCS) major curriculum is interdisciplinary and topic-based, providing in-depth exploration of specific cultural phenomena.
 Interdisciplinary streams designed to link to specific professional pathways further distinguish the CLCS major in its flexibility and responsiveness to student initiatives.
-Students participate in the design of the professional pathways by choosing three additional courses in consultation with CLCS faculty and their major advisor (see description below).
+Students participate in the design of the professional pathways by choosing three additional courses in consultation with CLCS faculty and their advisor.

 Two of the following: